django-oscar/django-oscar-api/docs/source/topics/settings.rst

 -----------------------------------
 Default: ``True``

-Useful in production websites wehere you want to make sure that the admin api is not exposed at all.
+Useful in production websites where you want to make sure that the admin api is not exposed at all.

 ``OSCARAPI_EXPOSE_USER_DETAILS``
 -----------------------------------